Aakash-1114/Guess-number-game/README.md

-# 🎯 Number Guessing Game (Python)
+## 🎯 Number Guessing Game (Python)

-This is a simple and fun **Number Guessing Game** built using Python.
+A simple and fun Number Guessing Game built using Python.
-The computer randomly selects a number between **1 to 100**, and the user tries to guess it.
+The computer randomly selects a number between 1 and 100, and the user tries to guess it correctly.

 ---

 ## 🧠 How the Game Works
-- The program generates a random number.
-- The user keeps guessing until:
+The program generates a random number between 1–100 The user keeps guessing the number
-  - They guess correctly 🎉
-  - OR they type **"Quit"** to exit.
-- The game gives feedback:
+The game provides hints:
-  - "Too small" → guess higher
+🔽 Too small → guess higher
-  - "Too big" → guess smaller
+🔼 Too big → guess lower
+The game ends when:
+✅ Correct number is guessed
+❌ User types "Quit"

 ---

-🚀 How to Run
+## 🚀 How to Run the Program

-- Install Python (if not installed)
+Make sure Python is installed on your system

-- Save the code as guessing_game.py
+Save the file as: guessing_game.py

-- Run the file: python guessing_game.py
+Run the program using: python guessing_game.py

 ---

-  ⭐ Features
+## ⭐ Features

-- Quit option ("Quit")

-- Random number generation
+Random number generation using Python

-- Interactive hints (too big / too small)
+Quit option (Quit)
+User-friendly messages

-- Beginner-friendly logic
+Beginner-friendly logic
+Infinite attempts until correct guess
+🛠 Concepts Used
+while loop
+if-elif-else
+input() handling
+random module
+Type conversion (int())

 ---

 👨‍💻 Author